swapnaraja/hadoopCode/mapReduce/joins/compositeinput/readme.txt

 ##Pattern Description

-A composite join is a specialized type of join operation that can be performed on the map-side with many very large formatted inputs.
+A composite join is a specialized type of join operation that can be performed on the map-side with many very large formatted inputs using compositeinputformat.

 ##Intent